nginxinc/kubernetes-ingress/examples/custom-resources/backup-directive/virtual-server/README.md

 # Support for Backup Directive in Virtual Server

-An Backup service is defined by the [ExternalName](https://kubernetes.io/docs/concepts/services-networking/service/#externalname) service type.
+Backup service is defined by the [ExternalName](https://kubernetes.io/docs/concepts/services-networking/service/#externalname) service type.
 The backup service enables to use the Ingress Controller to route requests to the destinations outside of the cluster.